udoering/JavaSolCheckCOJU/README.md

 ## Context
 Our "Algorithms and Programing" students (usually programming novices) from various engineering programs need feedback for their solutions of
-  - programing exercises and
+  - programing tasks (given in PDFs and solved at home or during exercises in our lab) and
-  - short tests.
+  - short graded tests (twice in a semester in our lab during excercises).

 The solutions are implemented in Java.
 In the first 6 weeks a typical solution of a certain sub task results in a single method.